saikrishnags05/Project-for-Data-to-Decisions/RPlots/R_plots.md

 ## Research Question 1

+#### RQ 1

-**My Research Question asks how much delay (in days) exists between enrolling in an event, entering into the system, and the enrollment approval.
+**My Research Question help to know that “how much time it takes for enrolling into the event,form starting enrollment process to Approving the enrollment.** **(Sai Krishna)**

-Reason:-
+Reason:- This will help in analyzing the time taking per enrolling from starting to ending state of a process for a person in different facilities in a states .
+In some moments the approval is happened on the same day of the event or before the event or after the even and This will help the HFS to improve the speed of enrollment and also can increase the speed of the people who work in that event.

-- This will analyze the time each person takes to within HFS to enroll and then begin their appointments for both Nebraska and Iowa.
+- This will analyze the time taken for each person to enroll into any events for both Nebraska and Iowa.
-- In turn, this will inform HFS' understanding of the enrollment process and its delays for its clients.
+- This will help HFS in understanding the time taken in enrolling a person.
 - Hopefully, HFS can use this data to identify where the slowdowns exist and how the delays can be mitigated.

 ``` r